freshtvnl/website/content/pages/mascot-animation/index.nl.md

       ## Why ***Phil & Flo?***

       Phil & Flo specializes in 2D & 3D animation, and interactive video content.
 For over 15 years we have specialized in our field of work.
 We believe in a brighter future, with clean air, good health and education.
-To build towards this world we work together with a selection of organizations that share our vision.
+To build towards this future we work together with a selection of organizations that share our vision.
 We focus on the following sectors:

       * Innovative tech